Jolomono/Guess-Wu/README.md

 # Guess-Wu
 Can you identify members of the Wu-Tang Clan?
+Do you know the Wu?

 A 5 Round Quiz Game where you try to identify members of the Wu Tang Clan (and a few surprise guests) by appearance and audio clips.